Pieces of Me (Ashlee Simpson song): Release and promotion

-Later in 2004, on the October 23 episode of Saturday Night Live, Simpson performed "Pieces of Me" as her first of two songs that night; when she started to perform her second song (which was supposed to be "Autobiography"), a recording of "Pieces of Me" was mistakenly played instead, indicating that Simpson was using some sort of vocal aid.
+Later in 2004, on the October 23 episode of Saturday Night Live season 30, Simpson performed "Pieces of Me" as her first of two songs that night; when she started to perform her second song (which was supposed to be "Autobiography"), a recording of "Pieces of Me" was mistakenly played instead, indicating that Simpson was using some sort of vocal aid.
 She began to do an impromptu jig (which she later named as a hoedown) when she realized she had been caught lip-syncing, and then left the stage.
 (She later explained it as being due to her acid reflux condition.)
 For her next performance, at the Radio Music Awards on October 25, Simpson poked fun at the SNL incident by having some of "Pieces of Me" play at the beginning of her performance, to suggest that she was caught in the same situation as before, only to then smile and exclaim that she was "just kidding" and begin performing "Autobiography."
-The incident was also parodied in Good Charlotte's "I Just Wanna Live" music video and later on Family Guy.
+The incident was also parodied in Good Charlotte's "I Just Wanna Live" music video and later on Family Guy during the season 4 episode "Brian Goes Back to College" in 2005.

 Simpson subsequently performed "Pieces of Me" (in addition to a performance of "La La") on Jingle Ball Rock, a television special on FOX featuring performances by a number of popular artists; it was taped on December 3 and aired on the evening of December 17.
 She also sang the song as part of a concert broadcast live over the Internet on December 6, and during the performance she pulled a member of the audience up on stage with her.
 Simpson later performed the song on Dick Clark's New Year's Rockin' Eve 2005, in which she also hosted the West Coast portion of the show.

-The video for "Pieces of Me" was nominated for "Best Pop Video" for the 2005 MTV Video Music Awards, but lost to Kelly Clarkson's "Since U Been Gone."
+The video for "Pieces of Me" was nominated for Best Pop Video at the 2005 MTV Video Music Awards, but lost to Kelly Clarkson's "Since U Been Gone."
 The video was also nominated for the same category for the 2005 MTV Australia Video Music Awards, but lost to Guy Sebastian's "Out with My Baby."

-As part of the promotion for her third album, Bittersweet World, Simpson performed "Pieces of Me", together with her newer single "Little Miss Obsessive", on The TODAY Show on April 18, 2008.
+As part of the promotion for her third album, Bittersweet World, Simpson performed "Pieces of Me", together with her newer single "Little Miss Obsessive", on The Today Show on April 18, 2008.

-Cover versions

-In 2005, country-rock singer Juice Newton recorded an acoustic version of "Pieces of Me" for the TV show Hit Me, Baby, One More Time.
-Canadian R&B group Jacksoul covered "Pieces of Me" on their 2006 cover album mySOUL.
-The album won the 2007 Juno Award for R&B/Soul Recording of the Year.
-"Pieces of Me" has also been covered by the Washington, D.C.-based go-go band Rare Essence as well as Almost Better.

-The song appears in the game Karaoke Revolution Party.